 Over the next few years, I visited Miss Elizabeth from time to time to see the dollhouse and have hot chocolate.
-When I was twelve, we moved from West Philadephia.
+When I was twelve, we moved from West Philadelphia.
 I said goodbye to the witch and the dollhouse.
 I vaguely remember someone calling the property where the mansion stood "the Anderson Estate."
-And many years after I left the old neighborhood, an elementary school was built on the property; it was named the Anderson School.
+And many years after I left the old neighborhood, an elementary school was built on the property in the early '60s; it was named the B Anderson School.

-This is the odd part of this story: I didn't remember the mansion or the witch who lived there or the hot chocolate or the dollhouse for sixty-six years after moving from the neighborhood.
-As an adult, I bought a beautiful dollhouse, and then another.
+This is the odd part of this story: I didn't remember the mansion or the witch who lived there or the hot chocolate or the dollhouse for sixty-six years.
+As an adult, I bought a beautiful dollhouse and then another.
 I filled them and a half-dozen wooden bread boxes with charming miniature rooms.
-I created a wedding party, a Hanukkah dinner, a Christmas scene, a Veterinary office.
+I created a wedding party, a Hanukkah dinner, a Christmas scene, a veterinary office.
 Friends gave me gifts of beautiful furniture and pretty people.
 Not once did I recall climbing the fence and meeting Miss Elizabeth when I was young.